lmullen/jsr/_source/issues/vol15/mcvickar.markdown

 crucial medium for spreading the pentecostal revival throughout the South.
-"The immediacy of newspapers," Stephens has argued, "and the ways in which they allowed individuals throughout the U. S. to correspond with one another made them an unusually potent medium."xl Following Benedict Anderson, Stephens noted how the mass production of cheap newspapers helped "the emerging pentecostal community" foster an imagined sense of homogeneity and simultaneity across space and time.xli These journals questioned the sufficiency of other modes of religiosity to express a fully sanctified Christian life, and, most importantly for this essay, helped create a common system for interpreting manifestations of Holy Spirit baptism.
+"The immediacy of newspapers," Stephens has argued, "and the ways in which they allowed individuals throughout the U. S. to correspond with one another made them an unusually potent medium." [^40] Following Benedict Anderson, Stephens noted how the mass production of cheap newspapers helped "the emerging pentecostal community" foster an imagined sense of homogeneity and simultaneity across space and time.
+[^41] These journals questioned the sufficiency of other modes of religiosity to express a fully sanctified Christian life, and, most importantly for this essay, helped create a common system for interpreting manifestations of Holy Spirit baptism.

 Even as these publications provided an important mechanism for forging a collective, imagined identity for the growing pentecostal churches of